linneawalsh/sudoku-solver/README.md

 Functionality to be added next:
 Hard puzzle solving (probably a naive search)
 A way to input puzzles other than directly into the source code (terminal?)
+Time how long it takes to find the solution

+Other todos:
+Change MiniGrid to be a 2D array of ArrayLists, instead of a 3D ArrayList
+Make updateMiniGrid more efficient, actually take into account what changed

 Situations it can solve-